 For everything the Runnin’ Utes have achieved on the court, they have been equally successful in the classroom.
 In Larry Krystkowiak’s program, the focus is on developing well-rounded student-athletes.

-Over the last five years, Utah has placed 11 players on either the Pac-12 All-Academic first or second teams, and six others have earned honorable mention.
-Brandon Taylor and Jeremey Olsen were both three-tome Pac-12 All-Academic First team selections.
+Over the last six years, Utah has placed 13 players on either the Pac-12 All-Academic first or second teams, and seven others have earned honorable mention.
+Brandon Taylor and Jeremey Olsen were both three-time Pac-12 All-Academic first-team selections.

 Brandon Taylor was named the 2015-16 Pac-12 Scholar-Athlete of the Year for men's basketball.
 A Pac-12 All-Academic Team selection in both 2013-14 and 2014-15, Taylor maintained a 3.40 grade-point average as a psychology major at Utah.
 His senior year, Taylor earned Pac-12 All-Defensive Team and honorable mention All-Pac-12 honors while averaging 9.6 points and team-highs of 3.9 assists and 1.5 steals for a Utes team that won its final seven regular-season games to finish second in the league with a 13-5 mark and a 24-7 overall record.